pypa/setuptools/README.txt

 - **How does Distribute interacts with zc.buildout?**

-  Starting at zc.buildout 1.4.2, you can use Distribute in your buildouts.
+  You can use Distribute in your zc.buildout.

   Although you have to run a specific `bootstrap.py` file that is available at `http://nightly.ziade.org/bootstrap.py`.
 The code is located at `http://bitbucket.org/tarek/buildout-distribute`.